TzarAlkex/StreamHelper/README.md

 Look at their [Streamlink - User guide](https://streamlink.github.io/#user-guide) for install help and how to configure it to use your video player.
 If using with Twitch, you may want to [authenticate Streamlink](https://streamlink.github.io/cli.html#authenticating-with-twitch).

-If [Streamlink](https://streamlink.github.io/) is found on your computer, it will be used for playing and downloading streams.
-Using the "Play from clipboard" functionality, you can use Streamhelper to launch streams or download from any sites supported by [Streamlink](https://streamlink.github.io/) (YMMV, I have only tested a few of the ~180 or so sites listed by [Streamlink - Plugins](https://streamlink.github.io/plugin_matrix.html) as supported).
+If Streamlink is found on your computer, it will be used for playing and downloading streams.
+Using the "Play from clipboard" functionality, you can use Streamhelper to launch streams or download from any sites supported by Streamlink (YMMV, I have only tested a few of the ~180 or so sites listed by [Streamlink - Plugins](https://streamlink.github.io/plugin_matrix.html) as supported).

-If [Streamlink](https://streamlink.github.io/) is not found streams will open in your browser.
-Downloading is not available without [Streamlink](https://streamlink.github.io/).
+If Streamlink is not found streams will open in your browser.
+Downloading is not available without Streamlink.

-Needless to say, I highly recommend installing [Streamlink](https://streamlink.github.io/) so you get the best usage from Streamhelper.
+Needless to say, I highly recommend installing Streamlink so you get the best usage from this.

 Twitch and Hitbox (now Smashcast) API's were largely implemented by glancing at the python-twitch and Hitboxy python libs.